WahabLabi/project-pixel-art-maker-starter-master/README.md

 ## Installation

-Clone/download this repository and then open the index.html file to play the game
+Clone/download this repository and then open the index.html file to use the drawing tool

 ## Development